-- 1 This clause does not apply to foundation or pavement slabs fully or partially supported on soil. - 2 For statically indeterminate members, this clause may be waived provided that it can be shown that the collapse load of the member is not reduced or that cracking would not cause a sudden collapse.
+- 1 This clause does not apply to foundation or pavement slabs fully or partially supported on soil. - 2 This requirement may be waived at critical sections of a statically indeterminate member, provided it can be demonstrated this will not lead to sudden collapse of a span or a reduced collapse load.